Tell Me About Their Favourite Project

-Shrouded by all the other artworks and memorabilia is particularly special exposition under the silver words “The John B Fairfax Learning Centre.”
+Shrouded by all the other artworks and memorabilia is a particularly special exposition under the silver words “The John B Fairfax Learning Centre.”
 Behind this frame is a hidden room, reserved only for young minds.
-Students walk up to the door and take turns at giving a password to the artwork, and the graphic moves to tells you if you’ve been granted access or not. (just like they used to back at Hogwarts and in Scooby Doo villain lairs)
+Students walk up to the door and take turns giving a password to the artwork, and the graphic moves to tell you if you’ve been granted access or not. (just like they used to back at Hogwarts and in Scooby-Doo villain lairs)

 I vividly remember days spent on presenting different options to the architect for the screen design, getting the finish to look just like a normal artwork, how we would ventilate the equipment etc. Hours of research were poured into calling all the different screen manufacturers; trying to make a screen as big as possible, with the highest resolution possible, whilst light enough to be in a door (and of course within budget)

 What we ended up with was simple, a 98″ LCD (the largest single LCD size available at the time) within the door.
 So what made this one particularly special?
 Whilst the journey to how we got there was fascinating (my wife would beg to disagree) I suppose it’s the sense of wonder this design creates is the source of my affinity.

 My daughter and I had a day in Sydney city recently, and I wanted to show her this room.
 Sadly it was a public holiday and all of my passwords were not quite the right passwords to grant us access to the secret room (chucking a Longbottom for those of you playing at home.)
 But really the fact that she ran past the door and I had to stop her and say, “dad designed that,” means the design worked.
 I’ve never had aspirations to become a world-class magician, but have always appreciated acts of misdirection and optical illusions.
 This was where I got to mix a bit of magic and engineering.